AlexR3000/SeminarATC/README.md

 ## Demo API

-Included in this repository is a demo.
-The demo is build with Python and is implementing a flask server.
+Included in this repository is a demo built with Python that implements a flask server.
 The demo displays a folium map with markers representing the aircrafts.
 The demo provides two API endpoints.
-One continuously updates the displayed map by creating a new Iframe and is loading the new map inside of it, the other creates said single map.
+One continuously updates the displayed map by creating a new Iframe and loading the new map inside it, while the other creates the single map.

 - **Endpoint 1**
   - Method: GET